GEAI, with the support of the Erasmus+ Programme of the European Commission, offers opportunities to young people (18-30) to volunteer in Ireland.

 - We develop and support community projects that implement sustainable and efficient energy uses.

-Take a look of a full description of the EVS project
+Take a look at a full description of our ESC project

 SPECIFIC ACTIVITY AREAS: Volunteers focus on specific areas, based on their professional competencies.
 All our volunteers are technically competent.
 Internet-based work is carried out from the office in Ballinaglera.